ginoleeswan/weather-app-basic/README.md

 <div align="right">

-My second react project, after the mandatory to-do list!
+&nbsp; My second react project, after the mandatory to-do list!\
-The main focus here was to make **external API calls** to pull weather infomation from a third party site.
+&nbsp; The main focus here was to make **external API calls** to pull weather infomation from a third party site.

-I got more comfortable using **Hooks** rather than class based components.
-It removes the hassle of having to bind to 'this' constantly.
-Using the setState method with props makes **state management** simpler and more elegant.
+&nbsp; I got more comfortable using **Hooks** rather than class based components.\
+&nbsp; It removes the hassle of binding to 'this' constantly.
+Using setState method with props makes **state management** simpler & elegant.

-I started off with a simple CSS layout then modified to a **flexbox** display with a left page and right page component.
-The left page delivers the main information and the right contains the search bar & extra information.
+&nbsp; I started off with a simple CSS layout then modified to a **flexbox** display with a left page and right page component.\
+&nbsp; The left page delivers the main information and the right contains the search bar & extra information.

-This application tested my skills in adapting & optimizing a responsive web page to fit on **mobile screens**.
-After quite a bit of tweaking I settled on a simplified vertical mobile view design where the right page fits under the left like a stack of cards.
+&nbsp;This application tested my skills in adapting & optimizing a responsive web page to fit on **mobile screens**.\
+&nbsp; After a bit of tweaking I settled on a simple vertical mobile view design where the right page fits under the left like a stack of cards.

 </div>